staff0rd/documentation/partials/_install-run.md

 ### [Windows](#tab/tabid-1)

-The prerequisites for Installing on Windows are:
+The prerequisites for installing on Windows are:

 -   NET Framework 4.0+
--   Windows platform SDK with compilers (v7.1) or Visual C++ installed (Only required for a full build)
+-   Windows platform SDK with compilers (v7.1) or Visual C++ installed (only required for a full build)

 Event Store has [Chocolatey packages](https://chocolatey.org/packages/eventstore-oss) available that you can install with the following command: